Okehampton United Charity

 Local Connection is Essential: All grants must benefit residents of Okehampton Town and Okehampton Hamlets specifically.
 Demonstrate clear local impact.

-Lasting Benefit: The charity emphasized that their 150th anniversary special project should provide “lasting benefit” and be “self-sustaining in the long term.”
+Lasting Benefit: The charity emphasises that projects should provide “lasting benefit” and be “self-sustaining in the long term.”
 Apply this principle to all applications.

 Diverse Funding Portfolio: The charity funds across multiple sectors - don't assume they only fund one type of project.
-They support everything from emergency vehicles to arts programs.
+They support everything from emergency vehicles to arts programmes.

 Consider Both Capital and Running Costs: The charity explicitly states they will consider applications for both capital projects and running costs.

-Build Relationships: Evidence suggests the charity maintains long-term relationships with organizations, providing ongoing support rather than one-off grants.
+Build Relationships: Evidence suggests the charity maintains long-term relationships with organisations, providing ongoing support rather than one-off grants.

 Clear Community Benefit: Successful projects demonstrate tangible benefits to the local community, whether through services, facilities, or support to residents.